 What material(s) is it made of?
 Why might these have been chosen?
 (If this is a replica what were the originals made from?)

+What condition is it in?

 Where do you think it w as found?

-What do you think it is c called?
+What do you think it is c alled?

+What do you think the o

 Tick the box/boxes to be

 A luxury item A useful item An ordinary item A valuable item

 Who might have used it ?

-s lives?
+ilives?

-What can this object tel l us about life in? -
+What can this object tel l us about life in?